biscuit-auth/biscuit/SPECIFICATIONS.md

 The system will now contain the two new facts `grandparent(#a, #c)` and `grandparent(#b, #d)`.
 Whenever we generate new facts, we have to reapply all of the system's rules on the facts, because some rules might give a new result.
 Once rules application does not generate any new facts, we can stop.

 #### Data types

 A *symbol* indicates a value that supports equality, set inclusion and set exclusion constraints.
-Its internal representation has no specific meaning.
+Its internal representation is an index into the token's symbol table, which is a list of strings.
+The symbol table reduces the size of tokens by storing common symbols in a predefined table, and writing new symbols only once per token.

 An *integer* is a signed 64 bits integer.
 It supports the following
 constraints: lower, larger, lower or equal, larger or equal, equal, set